mpsonntag/prespost/201911a_odml_rdf_article/outline.md

 - availability of data

-Fuseki is an open source SPARQL query server from the Apache Jena[ApacheJena] Semantic Web tools suite that we adopted to support odml style RDF.
+Fuseki is an open source SPARQL query server from the Apache Jena[ApacheJena] Semantic Web tools suite that was adopted to support odML specific RDF.
-We provide an instance that is publicly available under https://meta.g-node.org.
+An publicly accessible instance is available at https://meta.g-node.org.
-Here we provide a metadata database of all Datasets that have been published by CRCNS[CRCNS] and G-Node[GIN].
+The service provides a metadata graph searchable by SPARQL containing all scientific Datasets that have been published by CRCNS[CRCNS] and G-Node[GIN].
-The server provides example queries how the contained database can be queried.
+The server provides example SPARQL queries how the available database can be used.
-The service is free to use and free to contribute, any additions to the database are welcome.
+The service is free to use and free to contribute, any additions to the database are welcome and encouraged.

-- availability for in house serving
+The SPARQL server including all example queries has been Dockerized.
+Both source code[ODMLQuery] and docker container[ODMLQueryDocker] are freely available and free to use.

 ## Suggested workflow